Sirex juvencus: Reproduction

 Adults fly from July to August to mate, and once they have mated, the female will drill several holes in wood and drop one to five eggs into that hole.
 The female can lay up to 100 eggs.
 Once the larvae hatch, they feed on the wood, but in the middle of summer they dig deeper into the wood until they are 15–17 mm into it.
 The larvae stay there all winter, and in April, they feed off of sap from the tree.
 The larvae then make tunnels horizontally that are covered with shredded wood.
 Before they pupate, they would have made tunnels 80–230 mm long where they will stay for the winter.
 They would finally turn into pupae in the summer.
 Once they are adults, they chew through the surface and leave a hole that is 4–6 mm in diameter.
 Most of the time, this species only has one generation every two years.

 Impact

-S. juvencus is considered a pest because it creates tunnels and holes, devaluing the wood.
+Sirex juvencus is considered a pest because it creates tunnels and holes, devaluing the wood.
 Mostly, it infests wounded, weakened, or dying wood.
 This wasp also spreads a symbiotic fungus that attacks wood.